sbayeta/blog/about.md

 Around 2013 I started working as a freelance consultant, specializing in process automation using open source software.
 I also consult regarding operations management, new factory setups, and manufacturing issues in general.
-I also do contract software development and consulting.
+In addition to this, I also do contract software development and consulting.

 You can see my resumee [here](/assets/resume.pdf)